kazuto-nishimori/Open-Source-GIS/lab6/index.md

 ## Looking at the Data <a name="look"></a>

 ### OSM data <a name="look-a"></a>
 Let us visualize the OSM data we will be working with, namely the waterway data.
-Certain line segments of the waterways have a tag indicating that it has a blockage.
-We will visualize both using a few lines of SQL in the Database Manager.""
+Certain segments of the waterways have a tag indicating that it has a blockage.
+We will visualize both using a few lines of SQL in the Database Manager.

 The following code isolates the waterway line segments.
 ```sql